Skip to content

 Info

-As these images are not built from the upstream MariaDB images, their support follows a different cycle - and will only receive updates as long as the underlying Alpine images receive support - see https://alpinelinux.org/releases/ for more information.
-In practice, most MariaDB users will only be running these containers locally - the production instances will use the Managed Cloud Databases provided by the DBaaS Operator
+As the 10.6 and 10.11 images are not built from the upstream MariaDB images, their support follows a different cycle - and will only receive updates as long as the underlying Alpine images receive support - see https://alpinelinux.org/releases/ for more information.
+In practice, most MariaDB users will only be running these containers locally - the production instances will use the Managed Cloud Databases provided by the DBaaS Operator From 11.4 onwards, we stop updating EOL images usually with the Lagoon release that comes after the officially communicated EOL date: https://mariadb.com/kb/en/mariadb-server-release-dates/.

 Lagoon adaptions#